Author of the Connecting Literacy series & co-author of VCE English and EAL

 To create a product that does everything I wanted a workbook to do as a teacher is so inspiring.
 To be able to draw together the research and my experience and consider how to translate that into a text that can make a true difference in the classroom … oh I’m definitely in my happy place bringing this together!

 What is your favourite part of being a teacher?

 For me it’s about the individual.
 Without any hyperbole, teaching literally can change a life and that is a privilege that I take seriously.
 I’ve had students I’ve taught, years later, run into me and tell me about how they used a particular lesson in their life, or others who have become teachers themselves.
 I recently had a student I ran into, who is now a teacher, who told me that I was literally the reason he didn’t drop out of Year 12.
 There aren’t too many things that could top a feeling like that!

 What are three things people wouldn’t know about you?

 During high school and university, I was involved in a lot of musical theatre around Hobart.
 I was never going to become a famous performer, but I do love the feeling of getting all dressed up and performing on stage!
-I find it difficult to slow down, so whilst on maternity leave the first time, I got my Cert IV in Personal Training, the second time I got my Cert IV in Massage Therapy, the final time I wrote, filmed and produced my first online course… I get bored easily!
+I find it difficult to slow down, so while on maternity leave the first time, I got my Certificate IV in Personal Training, the second time I got my Certificate IV in Massage Therapy, the final time I wrote, filmed and produced my first online course … I get bored easily!